Despite Merkel’s warning: the first federal state will open schools and daycare centers after Easter – regardless of the incidence

 Federal-state conflict on corona measures: Brinkhaus calls for cohesion

 Lower Saxony’s Prime Minister Stephan Weil (SPD) meanwhile played the ball back towards the Chancellery.
-“The past week has rather highlighted the federal government’s implementation problems in the fight against pandemics.
+“The past week tended to show the federal government’s implementation problems in fighting pandemics.
 Mutual accusations, however, do not help in the fight against a third wave. ”

 So there is a crisis.
 That is why the Union parliamentary group leader Ralph Brinkhaus is urgently calling for cohesion between the federal and state governments.
 Merkel rightly said that the measures were not enough to break the exponential growth and also that the federal government could be given more powers.
 He would also like that, said Brinkhaus on Monday evening in the ARD “Tagesthemen”.
 But: “That is only possible together with the federal states.”
 The CDU * politician warns: “We have to stick together in the crisis and not work against each other.”